-This module will provide students with an understanding of the theoretical underpinnings of the concepts, skills, practice and management of the consultation process.
+It will provide students with an understanding of the theoretical underpinnings of the concepts, skills, practice and management of the consultation process.
 This will enable students to acquire advanced knowledge and expertise to undertake both comprehensive clinical history taking and skilled physical assessment, covering multiple systems, such as cardiovascular, respiratory, and muscular-skeletal.
 This learning is supported by lecturers with/from ACP backgrounds, who can further link theory and practice.

 Your learning will take place in multi-professional groups with other experienced healthcare professionals, improving your inter-professional communication skills and networking opportunities.